-For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have been and continue to be poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
+For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have slowly been poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
 Canada.

 Teck Cominco, (now known as Teck Resources), is one of the world’s largest lead and zinc smelting plants in the world.
 Since 1906 the smelter’s processing of ore concentrates produce lead, zinc, cadmium, sulfuric acid and a number of other toxins.
 The by product, or discharge, from the smelting process contains dangerous heavy metal toxins and is released into the environment in two ways; into the water and air.

 The solid discharge is known as slag.
 Slag is a black, sand like material made up of heavy metal toxins such as arsenic, cadmium, lead, manganese, mercury and chromium, just to name a few.
 From 1906 – 1996 Teck dumped 450 tons of slag a DAY into the Columbia River.
 Teck reasoned that, due to the velocity of the Columbia River, the slag would disperse and dilute, making it harmless.
 Unfortunately, Teck was wrong.
 The practice of disposing the slag into the river was stopped in 1996.
 It was estimated at that time that Teck had dumped approximately 9.8 million tons of slag into the river, and concern was growing regarding the impact the slag was having on the environment and human health.